J. P. Parisé: Post-playing career

 After his retirement, he served as a coach in the North Stars' organization, as assistant coach between 1980 and 1988, except for the 1984 season, when he was the head coach for Minnesota's minor league affiliate, the Salt Lake Golden Eagles of the Central Hockey League; he recorded a 35–35–2 mark as coach.
 Thereafter Parisé retired to Minnesota where he coached and was hockey director at Shattuck-Saint Mary's, where his son Zach Parise and many other players such as Sidney Crosby, Jack Johnson and Jonathan Toews played.

 On April 23, 2008, Parisé was named the head coach and general manager of the Des Moines Buccaneers of the United States Hockey League.
 He served one season as the team's coach.

 Personal life

-His youngest son Zach, plays for the New York Islanders.
+His youngest son Zach, played in the NHL as a forward for 19 years, finishing his career with the Colorado Avalanche.

 His eldest son, Jordan, was a goaltender who played in the United States Hockey League with the Chicago Steel and Waterloo Blackhawks, then played three seasons with the North Dakota Fighting Sioux hockey, leaving as the school's all-time leader in goals against average (2.14).
 Jordan signed a contract by the New Jersey Devils on July 14, 2006, and played with the Lowell Devils for two seasons.
 Jordan later played in Europe with EC Red Bull Salzburg, Klagenfurt AC, and HC Valpellice.

 In addition to Zach and Jordan, Parisé had two children from his first marriage, Colette and Marc.